golemhq/golem/documentation.md

 - **chrome_driver_path**

-Full path to the chrome driver executable
+Path to the chrome driver executable.
+If the chromedriver is inside the test dir, it can be referenced as './chromedriver'

 - **wait_hook**